zio/zio/docs/datatypes/concurrency/semaphore.md

 } yield ()
 ```

-The guarantee of `withPermit` (and its corresponding counting version `withPermits`) is that acquisition will be followed by equivalent release, regardless of whether the task succeeds, fails, or is interrupted.
+The guarantee of `withPermit` (and its corresponding counting version `withPermits`) is that each acquisition will be followed by the equivalent number of releases, regardless of whether the task succeeds, fails, or is interrupted.